nrwl/nx/docs/shared/affected.md

 }
 ```

 The `implicitDependencies` map is used to define what projects are affected by global files.
 In this example, any change to `package.json` will affect all the projects in the workspace, so all of them will have to be rebuilt and retested.
-You can replace `*` with an explicit list of projects.
+You can replace `*` with any glob pattern or with an explicit list of projects.

 ```json
 {